nkadel/how-to-spell-dns-and-rfc/README.md

     - Very few systems do that multiple, unique hostname and multiple A records automatically.

-- Fake DNS aliases
-    - Some systems, such as modern Active Directory with its "aliases" and Infoblox with its "Host" records, store back end information linked to specific hosts with addintional IP addresses linked to the same hostname and its primary IP address.
-    - These are not DNS aliases, aka CNAMEs, they are back end generated multiple A records, and no RFC defines them as "aliases".
-    - This is the sort of "let's invent words" which make RFCs vital for clear communication.
-    - These fake aliases can be very awkward to track down or clean up as hosts expire or are migrated.

 - Subdomains
     - Any domain can have multiple subdomains.
       - "localdomain" can have "dev.localdomain", "prod.localdomain", or "mydepartment.localdomain"